 Frequently Asked Questions

-There are several ways to pay taxes, online and in person.
-You can pay online by clicking here.
+There are several ways to search taxes, online and in person.
+You can search online by clicking here.
 You can pay in person at our LaBelle and Clewiston offices.

 The tax bills are mailed every year on or before November 1st.
 These are due by March 31st the following year.
 If you pay your taxes early you are entitled to a discount of 4% during the month of November, 3% December, 2% January and 1% in February.
 Taxes become delinquent on April 1; if taxes are not paid a tax certificate will be sold on or before June 1.
 If you do not receive a tax bill please call us at (863) 675-5280.